I Am... Yours

 I Am...
 Yours was the first concert residency by American singer Beyoncé.
 It was held four consecutive nights in July and August 2009 in support of her third studio album, I Am...
 Sasha Fierce (2008).
-The residency was held at the Encore Theater in the Wynn Las Vegas in Las Vegas, Nevada.
+The residency was held at the Encore Theater in the Wynn Las Vegas on the Las Vegas Strip in Paradise, Nevada.
 Beyoncé performed over thirty songs backed by an orchestra and her all-female band, the Suga Mamas, to an audience of 1,500.
 The residency was deemed "an intimate encounter" as Beyoncé portrayed a more raw and uninhibited show versus her previous concert performances.
 The concept of the shows revolves around Beyoncé's recording career.

 I Am...
 Yours received positive response from music critics who praised the intimate performances and Beyoncé's vocals as well as the jazz, funk and orchestral arrangements of the songs.
 The success of I Am...
 Yours has led Wynn Resorts to ask Beyoncé to return as a residency act.
 A double disc CD and DVD, I Am...
 Yours: An Intimate Performance at Wynn Las Vegas, was released in November 2009, featuring the performance recorded on August 2, 2009.
 It contained the full concert, a behind-the-scenes feature, along with an audio CD of the concert.
 I Am...
 Yours: An Intimate Performance at Wynn Las Vegas was aired on several TV Networks as a special.